-ITSE 2402 Intermediate Web Programming (4) (This is a WECM course number.)
+ITSE 2402 Intermediate Web Programming (4)

 Intermediate applications for web authoring.
 Topics may include server side including (SSI), Perl, HTML, JAVA, JavaScript, and/or ASP.
 This course may be repeated if topics and learning outcomes vary.
 (3 Lec., 4 Lab.)